DorianSafaa/Inventory-Control-Database-System/README.md

 In this section, I created a complete description of the idea for Inventory Control Database System project.
 This is a high level description which includes the scope of the database system that I am about to create, my motivation and goals to create this project and define the technical problem it solves.

 Section II: Use Cases
-Based on your project description, I created five use cases for all the main entities and actors in my system.
+Based on my project description, I created five use cases for all the main entities and actors in my system.

 Section III: Database Requirements (Business Rules)
 In this section, I created 33 database requirements which include the following relationships: